 If you've decided that it's time to plan ahead and think seriously about your future and the future of your assets, it's the right time to put together a Will.

 If you're planning on leaving specific assets to different people, you need all of those assets to be accounted for, and their distribution clearly defined and decided in your will.
 If you don't make it clear what you own and where it should go, you're not going to be able to guarantee that your wishes will be fulfilled.
+It is also important to consider intangible assets such as shares or online properties which may not immediately come to mind when describing your estate.
 List everything that you own, and try to be as thorough as possible, so you aren't creating problems down the track.
 The more detailed you can be, the more secure your assets will be.

-Your will doesn't just happen automatically.
-You need to nominate an Executor who will ensure that it's followed, take care of settling your affairs, see that everything is distributed the way you've decided, and be the one who is responsible for the right people being involved and receiving the right inheritance.
+When you pass away, your Will it isn’t a process that occurs automatically.
+You need to nominate an Executor who will undertake some administrative tasks to take care of settling your affairs, see that everything is distributed the way you've decided, and be the one who is responsible for the right people being involved and receiving the right inheritance.
 The Executor's role is absolutely vital in this process, and choosing them should be considered carefully.
 You want someone who is financially astute, reasonable and dedicated.
 A lot is going to depend on them doing their job right!

 If you have a cause, a pet, a child, a friend, a family member or a spouse who you want included in your affairs in a specific way, you have to identify who they are and make sure it's as clear as possible.
 Your beneficiaries aren't going to be assumed, and if you don't take the time to think about who should inherit your assets, or who needs to be taken care of, there's a good chance that nobody else will either.
 This should be a process where you are detail oriented and where you make sure your will is looking after what's actually important in your life.